Element84/swoop-go/CONTRIBUTING.md

 services for testing, including but not limited to:

 * a kubernetes cluster running Argo Workflows
-* a Postgres instance with [a SWOOP database](https://github.com/Element84/swoop/tree/main/db)
+* a Postgres instance with [a SWOOP database](https://github.com/Element84/swoop-db)
 * MinIO or some other such S3-compatible object storage service

-### Running `swoop-caboose` container
+A docker compose config is provided to simplify running these services, and the following command will launch three docker containers supplying the serivces

-[`./Dockerfile`](./Dockerfile) defines the build steps for a swoop-cabose container.
-To make using the docker container more convenient, a `docker-compose.yml` file is provided in the project root.
-The repo contents are installed on `/opt/swoop/` inside the container to help facilitate swoop operations and testing using the included utilities.
-For example, to bring up swoop:
+above:

 ```shell
 # load the .env vars